ambroser53/com3529-code/README.md

 instructions as detailed here (and set everything up correctly, if you're using your own machine).

+Maven puts all build files in a subdirectory called `target`.
+(If you fork this repository, bear in mind that this directory has been added to the `.gitignore` file and won't feature as part of any commits unless you remove it from there.)
+To reset the project (i.e., clear out the `target` subdirectory), issue the following command:

+``mvn clean``

 # Problems or Feedback

 We welcome any feedback or constructive criticism that you may have.